NagaprajwalB/stack_craft/readme.md

 ```
 # DOCKER INSTALLATION
 sudo apt install docker.io
-sudo usrmod -aG docker $USER
+sudo usrmod -aG docker $USER     # To run commamnds without sudo
 newgrp docker
 ```
-* clone the github repo to ec2
+* Clone the github repo to ec2
-* copy all the files and past to /var/www/html
+* Copy all the files and past to /var/www/html
 * In security group give port number to access or allow all traffic [0.0.0.0/0]
 * Access through [ EC2 public-ip ]
-* create a Docker file for the apache application
+* Create a Docker file for the apache application
-* build the docker file
+* Build the docker file
 ```
 docker build -t stack:latest .
 ```